Marcus543211/C-project/README.md

-# C-project
+# The C Project

-In which we will detect cycles..
+In which we will detect cycles.